 Hyper-converged systems have really taken off over the past few years.
 According to last year’s ComputerWeekly/TechTarget IT Priorities survey, the proportion of respondents that to deploy hyper-converged infrastructure (HCI) had nearly trebled year-on-year, from 9% to 22%.

-Many suppliers have embraced the hyper-converged wave with offerings to suit a range of budgets, but before any organisations plunge into the world of HCI, they need to know what it is and, more importantly, whether it is right for them.
+Many suppliers have embraced the hyper-convergence wave with offerings to suit a range of budgets, but before any organisations plunge into the world of HCI, they need to know what it is and, more importantly, whether it is right for them.

 While most organisations have historically built out their own compute, storage and networking, HCI puts all three together in the hope of taking some pain out of making different bits of equipment play nicely with each other.

-It does this by bringing together these IT siloes in one box and allowing IT administrators a single management user interface.
+It does this by bringing together these IT silos in one box and allowing IT administrators a single management user interface.
 IT can then put these nodes together like children’s building blocks to create clusters.

 Clusters offer compute resources for the application layer, along with shared or distributed storage to meet storage requirements.
 Software-defined architecture enables local storage on multiple compute nodes to be used as a shared storage resource.
 Hypervisors enable users to control virtual machines on a compute platform that provides software-defined shared storage.

 There is also a high degree of automation that allows management of resources within and across datacentres.